St James's Church of England High School

 St James's Church of England High School is a Coeducational Church of England secondary school located on Lucas Road, Farnworth in Greater Manchester, England.

 History

 The school was a secondary modern school.
-It became a comprehensive in the early 1970s, and effectively became the only school in the area when the former Farnworth Grammar School was demolished.
+It became a comprehensive in the early 1970s, and effectively became the only school in the area when the former was demolished.
 There is also a St James C of E Primary School in Farnworth, on Hillside Avenue.

 Exam success

 The school is continually achieving high GCSE grades, with 61% of pupils attaining the equivalent to 5 GCSEs at grade C or above.
 The school achieved sports college status in September 2005.
 The new sports area includes a dance studio, a multi-use games area (MUGA), and a sports hall.
 St James' is a respectable school in all areas, especially in charity work, for which they raise over £5,000 each year.
 The sports college status has now been removed.

 The school recently achieved its highest ever exam success in 2008 with 73% of pupils achieving 5 or more Grade A* to C G.C.S.Es.
 With 65% of pupils achieving 5 or more Grade A* to C G.C.S.Es including Maths and English.
 But, the school has refused to publish any results for the 2015 GCSE results.